MTDOJRP/docs/docs/leo/information/getting-started.md

 - **Scenario:**
   _"You see a speeding vehicle and initiate a traffic stop.
 The vehicle pulls to the side.
 Please describe how you would proceed with the situation, including radio communication."_
   _(Hint: The answer is nearly given to you!
-Check out [this page](https://docs.kcdojrp.com/docs/leo/information/first-shift).)_
+Check out [this page](https://docs.kcdojrp.com/docs/leo/information/first-shift/#w-dispatch).)_

 - **Anything Else You Would Like to Add:**
   _Include any additional details you’d like to share.
-Extra points for thanking the application reviewer!_
+Extra points for thanking the application reviewer for their time!_

-## After Submitting Your Application
+## After Submitting Your Application, Whats next?

+Next, Open up a ticket in our Discord, You can go to to the [#support-and-informtion](https://discord.com/channels/1132847710282727565/1134209356708196392) channel to do so!

 Please be patient after submitting your application.
 It may take up to two weeks to receive a response, as we receive a large number of applications.
 Refrain from asking about your application status, as this may result in denial.

-Upon approval, you will be asked to open a ticket in the #information channel on Discord.
+Upon approval, you will proceed to the training/testing phase!
+Wanna prepare for that?
+Check out the [FTO Guide](https://docs.kcdojrp.com/docs/leo/information/fto)